-Our governance framework is set out in the diagram opposite.
-It establishes a clear division of responsibilities for the Board and supports the development of good governance practices throughout the Group.
+Our governance framework is set out in the diagram for the Board and supports the development of good governance practices throughout the Group.

 Day-to-day management of the Group and the implementation of strategies agreed by the Board have been delegated to the executive directors.